CoinCulture/evm-tools/analysis/guide.md

 ## Overview

-The EVM is a stack-based virtual machine with a memory byte-array and key-value storage (persisted in a merkle tree).
+The EVM is a stack-based virtual machine with an ephemeral memory byte-array and persistent key-value storage (persisted in a Merkle tree).
 Elements on the stack are 32-byte words, and all keys and values in storage are 32 bytes.
 There are over 100 opcodes, divided into categories delineated in multiples of 16.
 Here is the list from the pyethereum client, annotated with rough category names.